XCSoar/XCSoar/doc/architecture.rst

 forwards it together with calculation results to the drawing thread and the main thread.

 Each device has its own thread (:file:`SerialPort.cpp`).
-This is needed because Windows CE does not support asynchronous COMM port I/O. The thread is stopped during task declaration (which happens in the UI thread).
+Blocking serial I/O is isolated from the UI thread.
+The thread is stopped during task declaration (which happens in the UI thread).

 When new data arrives on the serial port, the :file:`MergeThread` gets notified, which will merge all sensor values into one data structure.
 It